Kuriakose Elias Chavara: Later life

 Kuriakose Elias Chavara joined with two other priests, Palackal Thoma Malpan and Porukara Thoma Kathanar to lead a monastic life.
 The name of the community they founded was Servants of Mary Immaculate.
 The foundation for the first monastery at Mannanam was laid on 11 May 1831 by Porukara Thomas Kathanar.
 Palackal Malpan and Porukara Kathanar died in 1841 and 1846 respectively.
 On 8 December 1855, Kuriakose Elias Chavara and ten other priests took vows in the Carmelite tradition.
 He was nominated as the Prior General of Mannanam monastery.
-The congregation became affiliated as a Third Order institute of the Order of Discalced Carmelites.
-From that point on they used the postnominal initials of T.O.C.D.
+The congregation became affiliated as a Third Order institute of the Discalced Carmelites.
+From that point on they used the postnominal initials of TOCD.

 Social reformer

-Kuriakose Elias Chavara initiated reforms in the Kerala society much before Narayana Guru(1853) Chattambi Swamikal(1853) and Vakkom Abdul Khadar Maulavi(1854).
+Kuriakose Elias Chavara initiated reforms in the Kerala society much before Narayana Guru (1853) Chattambi Swamikal (1853) and Vakkom Abdul Khadar Maulavi (1854).
 Though he hailed from a Syriac Christian family, which occupied a higher social status, he played a major role in educating and uplifting people especially of the lower ranks of society.

 Education

 Kuriakose Chavara started an institution for Sanskrit studies at Mannanam in 1846.
 A tutor belonging to the Variar community was brought from Thrissur, to teach at this Sanskrit institution.
 After establishing the Sanskrit institution in Mannanam, Chavara took the initiative to start a school in a nearby village called Arpookara.
 On this Parappurath Varkey wrote in the Chronicles of the Mannanam monastery: “While the work on the Mannanam School began, a place on the Arpookara Thuruthumali hill was located to build a Chapel and school for the converts from the Pulaya caste."
 Chavara was the first Indian who not only dared to admit the untouchables to schools but also provided them with Sanskrit education which was forbidden to the lower castes, thereby challenging social bans based on caste, as early as the former part of the 19th century.

-It was during this time Bishop Bernadine Baccinelly issued a circular in 1856 which would act as the root cause of tremendous growth of education and hundred percent literacy in Kerala.
-Kuriakose Chavara was the motivator for such a movement and he successfully convinced Bishop Bernadine to issue a circular, apparently as an order.
-It was a warning circular which stated, “each parish should establish educational institutions, or else they will be debarred from the communion”.
-The schools in Kerala are commonly called Pallikudams (school attached to Church (Palli)) because of this circular.
-Kuriakose Chavara took great interest in implementing the circular.
-He delegated the members of his Congregation to ensure the implementation of the order in the circular and to actively take up educational activities.
-Each monastery was to oversee these activities of the parish churches in its neighbourhood.